terrytaylorbonn/terrytaylorbonn.github.io/2b-UFA.markdown

 <br>

 ### **TOC**
-**1 THE LLM TF UFA IS THE ONLY PRACTICAL INTERFACE BETWEEN THE HUMAN LANGUAGE AND (UNINTELLIGENT) COMPUTERS**
+**1 THE LLM TF UFA IS THE ONLY PRACTICAL INTERFACE BETWEEN HUMAN LANGUAGE AND (UNINTELLIGENT) COMPUTERS**

 Why do we need a UFA?
 - Because human communication systems (language) are designed for intelligent beings.